Types of POS Systems: A Guide for Small Businesses

 No software installation costs |

-You can typically get a full feature set with a cloud POS.
+You can typically get a full feature set when using a cloud POS.
 Though some features may require additional fees, it’s a flexible type of online POS system for any growing business.
-Most modern POS systems are cloud-based, though there are some legacy or free open source POS systems that are locally stored or license-based so the systems and data are only accessible from a single device or local network.
+While there remain some legacy or open-source POS systems that are locally stored or license-based (with systems and data only accessible from a single device or local network), most modern POS systems are cloud-based.
+These newer systems typically run on a software-as-a-service business model, meaning that you’ll have to pay monthly fees (at varying subscription levels and prices) to continue accessing some or all of the POS features.

 Prices for cloud-based POS systems range from $0 upfront to a few hundred dollars per month.